sf-wdi-24/modules/week-01-controlling-the-dom/day-02/module-01/readme.md

 ## Challenges

-Fork and clone the css-basics-challenges repo, and work through the challenges below. *Note you will have to link the CSS file first.*
+Fork and clone the <a href="https://github.com/sf-wdi-24/css-basics-challenges" target="_blank">css-basics-challenges</a> repo, and work through the challenges below. *Note you will have to link the CSS file first.*

 1. Make an unordered HTML list of the following animals:
   * mouse